Sunday, November 5, 2017

 Post Consumption Impression – 1.75 out of 3 mugs

-Overall, I enjoyed the beverage, yet would not seek it out like some others.
+Overall, I enjoyed the beverage, but I would seek it out differently from others.
 I am sure it is the quillaja aftertaste.
-My mouth was left dry after each drink.
+After each drink, my mouth was left dry.

 Would I recommend this at 7.25 out of 12 mugs?

-If you enjoy a complex flavor that leaves a dry mouth with the slightly bitter aftertaste, this is for you.
-I however was happy to try the brew and would drink is again, if it was the best option available.
+This is for you if you enjoy a complex flavor that leaves a dry mouth with a slightly bitter aftertaste.
+I, however, was happy to try the brew and would drink it again if it was the best option available.

 OTHER REVIEWS